-According to the American Cancer Society, there is a 99 percent survival rate for testicular cancers diagnosed in the localized stage and a 95 percent survival rate for all stages of testicular cancer.
+According to American Cancer Society, there is a 99 percent survival rate for testicular cancer diagnosed in the localized stage.
 Early detection is a key factor in survival rates.

 - Males of any age can develop testicular cancer, from infants to the elderly.
-About half of all cases of testicular cancer are in men between the ages of 20 and 34, and Caucasian-American men are four to five times more likely to get testicular cancer than men of other races.
+About half of all cases of testicular cancer are in men between the ages of 20 and 34, and Caucasian-American men are more likely to get testicular cancer than men of other races.

-- Testicular cancer is rather uncommon; a manÕs chance of developing it is about 1 in 263 over his lifetime, according to the American Cancer Society.
+- Testicular cancer is rather uncommon; a man’s chance of developing it is about 1 in 250 over his lifetime, according to the American Cancer Society.